-When you configure Microsoft DHCP Server to send log data to USM Appliance, you can use the DHCP Client Service NXLog plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Microsoft DHCP Server to send log data to USM Appliance, you can use the DHCP Client Service NXLog plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Device Type||Client Service|

 Before you configure Microsoft DHCP Server to send logs to USM Appliance through NXLog, you must have the IP Address of the USM Appliance Sensor.

 To send log data through NXLog to USM Appliance

 If not done already, download nxlog.conf, and then place it in the conf directory of your NXLog installation.
 Depending on which version you use, the directory can be C:\Program Files (x86)\nxlog\conf\ for the 32-bit version or C:\Program Files\nxlog\conf\ for the 64-bit version.